jep-project/jep/protocol.md

 If the multiplicity is not declared it defaults to [1,1], i.e. the property is non optional.
 An optional property is expressed by [0,1].
 List type property are properties with an upper limit greater than 1, e.g. [0,\*], [1,2], etc.
-List type attributes are represented as JSON lists in JSON format.
+List type attributes are represented as msgpack Array objects.

-Message properties directly correspond to JSON properties in the JSON format.
+Message properties directly correspond to key/value pairs in the msgpack Map object.
+Property names (the keys) are represented by msgpack String objects.

-There are the following predefined primitive property types:
+For the values, there are the following predefined primitive property types:
-* String
+* String  -> msgpack "Binary"
-* Integer
+* Integer -> msgpack "Integer"

+Note that string values are not represented by msgpack "String" type, but by the "Binary" type in order to avoid encoding problems.

 Enum types are declared with the keyword "enum" with the possible values following in curly braces.